Bienvenuto0211/https-github.com-Bienvenuto0211-https-github.com-ed050403-Thrift-ed-web/README.md

 # Thrift-ed-web
-This is our school project
+This is our school project in ITE 399